French Imperial Naval Corps: Smaller campaigns

-The first years of the corps were made painful by the naval defeats at Trafalgar in 1805 and Santo Domingo in 1806, but the bravery of these sea soldiers was never in doubt and they carried on, sometimes cheered by a small victory for instance, naval artilleryman Lt.
+The first years of the corps were made painful by the naval defeats at Trafalgar in 1805 and San Domingo in 1806, but the bravery of these sea soldiers was never in doubt and they carried on, sometimes cheered by a small victory for instance, naval artilleryman Lt.
 Heudes receiving the Legion of Honour for his outstanding conduct during the Piémontaise's capture of the Warren Hastings in the Indian Ocean on 21 June 1806.
 There were also small detachments of naval artillery in Guadeloupe and a company in Santo Domingo from 1806 to 1808.
 A battalion was with General Jean-Andoche Junot's Army of Portugal from November 1807 to November 1808.
 A provisional battalion of naval artillery was stationed on Belle Île from 1809 to 1811; and another sent to Flushing in 1811.
 A detachment of three officers and 120 men (one company) served in Spain as land artillery from 1811 to 1814.
 Officers of the naval artillery were detached to various duties–usually to battalions of workers (bataillons des équipiges) with the Grande Armée in Austria during the 1809 campaign, Spain from 1810, and Russia in 1812–but a few were also sent to Java in the Dutch East Indies during 1810.